ztrokey/divine-smoke-5283/README.md

 ## Requirements

-TDD all new work; any model METHODS you write must be fully tested.
+* TDD all new work
+* model methods and relationships must be fully tested.

 ## Not Required

-No visual styling is required or expected
+* No visual styling is required or expected
+* You do not need to test for or create any model validations.

 ## User Stories